Sweden celebrates Eurovision win; Ukrainian duo defiant after Russian strike on hometown

 “This is a message for all cities of Ukraine that are shelled every day.
 Kharkiv, Dnipro, Khmelnytskyi, Kyiv, Zaporizhzhia, Uman, Sumy, Poltava, Vinnytsia, Odesa, Mykolaiv, Chernihiv, Kherson and all others.
 Europe, unite against evil for the sake of peace!
 GLORY TO UKRAINE!”

-Russia, a longtime Eurovision participant, was banned from the contest last year over its invasion of Ukraine.
+Russia, a longtime Eurovision participant, was kicked out last year over its invasion of Ukraine.

 The sights and sounds of Ukraine ran through the show, starting with an opening film that showed 2022 Eurovision winners Kalush Orchestra singing and dancing in the Kyiv subway, with the tune picked up by musicians in the U.K. — including Kate, Princess of Wales, shown playing the piano.

+Kalush Orchestra said Sunday that the participation of Kate, who is married to Britain’s Prince William, “shows the depth of support the U.K. has for Ukraine and helps us highlight to the world what our country is going through.”

+“It also shows impressive piano skills and we would definitely like to invite her to tour with us if she would like to pursue a new career in (a) hip hop folk band?!”
+Kalush Orchestra said.

-The folk-rap band itself then emerged onstage in the Liverpool Arena on a giant pair of outstretched hands, accompanied by massed drummers.
+The folk-rap band kicked off Saturday’s show in person, emerging onstage in the Liverpool Arena on a giant pair of outstretched hands, accompanied by massed drummers.
 It was one of several Ukrainian acts to perform during the almost four-hour show.

 Now in its 67th year, Eurovision bills itself as the world’s biggest music contest — an Olympiad of party-friendly pop.
 Competitors each have three minutes to meld catchy tunes and eye-popping spectacle into performances capable of winning the hearts of millions of viewers.